ucrparlay/toggle-tree/README.md

 # Toggle Tree

-A parallel data structure provided as a header-only C++ library.

-Used as `vertex subset` for shared-memory graph algorithms.
+A parallel data structure.
+Function as a `vertex subset` for shared-memory graph algorithms.

 Requires: Linux (x86_64 with the BMI2 instruction set), GCC >= 10.